tyler-technologies-oss/forge-design-system/docs/patterns/calendar/calendar.md

 </ImageBlock>

 Calendars allow users to view, schedule, and modify events, work, or other records.
-The calendar is not a TCW component as it isn't atomic or composable.
-Instead we recommend using a third party library, such as <a href="https://fullcalendar.io/" target="_blank" rel="noopener noreferrer">Full Calendar</a>, and skinning it to match our color palettes and our [typography styles](/core-components/typography/guidance).
+We recommend using a third party library, such as <a href="https://fullcalendar.io/" target="_blank" rel="noopener noreferrer">Full Calendar</a>, and skinning it to match our color palettes and our [typography styles](/core-components/typography/guidance).

 ## Styles